OWASP/crAPI/docs/setup.md

 **Note**: All emails are sent to mailhog service and can be checked on `http://192.168.33.20:8025`

-Once you're done playing with crAPI, you can remote it completely from your system running the following command from the repository root directory
+Once you're done playing with crAPI, you can remove it completely from your system running the following command from the repository root directory

 ```